 In Finland, the same area of forest land can be used to protect valuable forest habitats and their diverse flora and fauna, collect superfood in the form of berries and grow a productive forest by sustainable means.
-UPM is dedicated to promoting biodiversity in cooperation with relevant authorities, organisations and researchers.
-We are involved in the development of nature management methods, and our certified forests house around 48,000 protected sites.
+UPM is dedicated to promoting biodiversity in cooperation with authorities, organisations and researchers.
+We are involved in the development of nature management methods.
+The amount of protected habitats in UPM's forests in Finland is nearly 40 000.
 The following are just a few examples of the biodiversity of UPM’s forests and our responsible forest management efforts to preserve that diversity.

 The last rays of the setting sun paint the tops of the pines lining the shores in red as a great, pale-coloured bird of prey sweeps down towards the woodland pond to fix up the nest it has been using for many years.
 This male osprey has flown thousands of miles from Africa to return to its nesting site.
 Soon, the familiar nest becomes home to several brown-spotted eggs, which the female broods under the watchful eye of the male.

 In collaboration with their partners, UPM has built artificial nests and installed nest cameras on company-owned land.
 The data collected by watching the ospreys will help to develop new ways of promoting their living conditions and maintaining their natural habitats.